dla-hubs/open-rfc-for-bim/content/rfc/001-rfc-process.md

 ---

-Any software developers are welcomed to adtop and implemnt a RFc on the website with the proper credit.
+Since the platform doesn't own or develop any of standards, guidance, or software which are subject to the RFCs, it's up to the audiences of the platform to decide how to implement or use any of the RFCs on the platform with or without the attributions to the platform and the RFC.

 # Format